Post-layoff behaviours to avoid if you lose your job

-It seems pretty obvious not to squander money when in-between jobs.
+It seems pretty apparent not to squander money when in-between jobs.
 The more cash you hang on to, the longer you’ll be able to search without getting desperate.
 But running out and buying unessential stuff provides stress relief for some.
 It can make you feel temporarily flush as it takes your mind off your woes.
-Until the credit card bill arrives like a pounding sledge hammer.
+Until the credit card bill arrives like a pounding sledgehammer.

+Getting laid off from work can throw you for a loop.
 It’s a real challenge to repair job identity loss.
 So much of your self-image is wrapped up in your career.
 Not being employed can make you feel inadequate, disconnected.
 But remember that this is just temporary.
-Also most people these days have gone through a similar experience.
-You aren’t alone and by sticking to your plan you’ll get back to work sooner.
+Also, most people these days have gone through a similar experience.
+You aren’t alone, and by sticking to your plan, you’ll get back to work sooner.

-Answering as many job ads as you can may bring success.
+Answering as many job ads as possible will bring success.
 True?
 Sure, if you’re qualified for every one of them.
-Otherwise you’re mostly spinning your wheels.
-Job hunting is a numbers game and it’s more about targeting appropriate opportunities.
-Plus networking has to be part of your game plan too.
+Otherwise, you’re mostly spinning your wheels.
+Job hunting is a numbers game, and it’s more about targeting appropriate opportunities.
+Plus, networking has to be part of your game plan too.

-Fear prompts bad choices.
-People accept lower wages, lesser titles, pretty much any affront just to escape unemployment.
-Typically that happens when money runs short or when hope begins to fade.
-Unfortunately accepting an insulting offer can lead to poor outcomes.
-Disloyalty and lowered productivity, job hopping.
+Fear prompts terrible choices.
+People accept lower wages, lesser titles, pretty much any affront to escape unemployment.
+Typically that happens when the money runs short or when hope begins to fade.
+Unfortunately, accepting an insulting offer can lead to poor outcomes.
+Disloyalty and lowered productivity, job-hopping.
 That’s why you should be realistic and strategic from the start.

-Between our previous article and this one, you now have lots of tips on what to avoid while jobless.
-Focus on what’s doable, and take moments to reward your efforts.
-Once you’re re-employed you’ll be glad you resisted those self-damaging urges.
+When you're laid off from work, focus on what’s doable, and take moments to reward your efforts.
+Once you’re re-employed, you’ll be glad you resisted those self-damaging urges.